DanielRNDev/mini-aspire/README.md

 For example: `"start-server": "node server/index.js --watch db.json --host 192.168.1.XXX"`

+For Android release version, the api must deploy to a real server.

 ## USER STORY

 As a user, first time login will show the Home screen which user can create the new loan plan: